Transport in Afghanistan: Water

 The chief inland waterway of land-locked Afghanistan is the Amu River, which forms part of Afghanistan's northern boundary.
 The river handles barge traffic up to about 500 metric tons.
 The main river ports are located at Hairatan in Balkh Province and Sher Khan Bandar in Kunduz Province.

 Pipelines

 There are petroleum pipelines from Bagram into Uzbekistan and Shindand into Turkmenistan.
 These pipelines have been in disrepair and disuse for years.
 There are 180 km of natural gas pipelines.
-The Turkmenistan–Afghanistan–Pakistan–India Pipeline (TAPI) for delivering natural gas from Turkmenistan to India (via Afghanistan and Pakistan) is still under development as of 2024.
-Only Turkmenistan has completed its section of the TAPI infrastructure as of 2024.
-The development of TAPI is projected to foster greater economic cooperation and mutual resource utilisation between the 4 countries, giving Turkmenistan alternative routes of natural gas exports and reducing the dependence of South Asian countries on conventional exporters like Russia, Saudi Arabia, Iran and Brunei.
+The Turkmenistan–Afghanistan–Pakistan–India Pipeline (TAPI) for delivering natural gas from Turkmenistan to India (via Afghanistan and Pakistan) is still under development.
+Only Turkmenistan has completed its section of the TAPI infrastructure as of 2025.
+The development of TAPI is projected to foster greater economic cooperation and mutual resource utilization between the 4 countries, giving Turkmenistan alternative routes of natural gas exports and reducing the dependence of South Asian countries on conventional exporters like Russia, Saudi Arabia, Iran and Brunei.